 The pillar target used for these tests must be square in section and constructed to represent a typical multi-storey building supporting pillar.
 The design should minimise any damage caused to the test vehicle if the pillar is struck during testing.
-It should be light grey in colour, have a height of 2.0m above the test track surface and have a smooth, plain surface of size between 0.45 and 0.55m square.
-A typical example is shown in Figure 3.
+It should be light grey in colour, have solid faces with no creases.
+It should have a height of 2.0m above the test track surface of size between 0.45 and 0.55m square with 45° chamfered edges no greater than 0.01m.
+A typical example is shown in Figure 8.
+The target may have a test centre logo applied on a surface not visible from the direction of approach of the test vehicle.

-Figure 3 - Pillar target
+Figure 8 - Pillar target